SamSegura/segurachain/README.md

 -> Develop an example of Mining Pool.
 (0% done)

 -> Finish optimizations.
-(80% done)
+(85% done)

+-> Develop a block explorer page inside of the node API.
+(10% done)

 <h3>Project of development:</h3>

--> Develop a block explorer page inside of the node API.

 -> Implement an option to convert the BTC Blockchain database compatible with this technology.